 For the past 15 years, he has served as a freelance consultant on a range of issues including child protection and child rights, village governance, public sector reform and public policy, community development, and public sector remuneration.
 He is a regular media writer and commentator on public policy and currently a member of the Remuneration Tribunal, a board member of the Pacific Institute of Public Policy (Port Vila), Chairman of Samoa Farmers Inc., and a founding chairman of the Men Against Violence Advocacy Group.

 Penelope Schoeffel (Women’s Issues, Education and Research Methodologies)

 Dr. Schoeffel has a PhD in anthropology from the Australian National University.
 Her academic specialization is cultural transformation in nineteenth- and early twentieth-century Samoa, a topic on which she has many academic publications.
 She has also collaborated with her husband, Lesasiolagi Dr. Malama Meleisea, on a number of publications on Samoan history, including Samoa’s Journey 1962–2012 Aspects of History (2012).
-She has taught anthropology and sociology at the University of the South Pacific, University of New South Wales, University of Auckland, and was visiting lecture at Thammasat University in Thailand and International University of Bangladesh.
-For the past 30 years she has also been a consultant for a number of international development agencies where her fields of specialization has been gender and social impact assessment.
+She has taught anthropology and sociology at the University of the South Pacific, University of New South Wales, University of Auckland, and was visiting lecturer at Thammasat University in Thailand and International University of Bangladesh.
+For the past 30 years she has also been a consultant for a number of international development agencies where her fields of specialization have been gender and social impact assessment.
 She currently lectures at the Center of Samoan Studies at the National University of Samoa.

 Warren Jopling (Geology of Samoa)